RonenNess/Iguina/readme.md

 A utility to generate message boxes.
 This is just an instance of the `MessageBoxUtils` utility for this system.

+### `InvokeOnUIThread`

+`Iguina` is not thread safe, which means if you work with multiple threads / async calls and try to change entities from a different thread, unexpected behavior may occur.

+To solve this, you can use `InvokeOnUIThread` and provide a callback to trigger on the next update call of the UI system, which will execute from the same thread that manage the UI.

+When you use `InvokeOnUIThread` you are guaranteed that nothing will break due to multi threading.

 # Iguina UI Entities

 Now its time to add UI Entities and actually start building your UI!